Dekamik/autovpn/README.md

 ```
 Usage: autovpn <provider> <region>  Provision a VPN server at <provider> on <region> and connects to it
-       autovpn <provider> purge     Purges all AutoVPN servers at provider
+       autovpn <provider> zombies   Lists all AutoVPN servers that should be destroyed at provider
-       autovpn <provider> zombies   Shows all zombie servers at provider
+       autovpn <provider> purge     Destroys all AutoVPN servers at provider
        autovpn <provider>           Lists all regions at <provider>

        autovpn providers            Lists all available providers
-       autovpn purge                Purges all AutoVPN servers at all providers
+       autovpn zombies              Lists all AutoVPN servers that should be destroyed
-       autovpn zombies              Shows all zombie servers at all providers
+       autovpn purge                Destroys all AutoVPN servers at all providers

        autovpn (-h | --help)        Shows further help and options
-       autovpn --version            Shows binary version
+       autovpn --version            Shows version
 ```